- 1. Privacy Policies Required by Law

 - The California Online Privacy Protection Act (CalOPPA) was enacted to protect the private information of California citizens.

-- California Consumer Privacy Act (CCPA) is a recently enacted law that "grants new rights" to California residents regarding their data.
+- California Consumer Privacy Act (CCPA) and its CPRA amendments grant new rights to California residents regarding their data.

 A note to remember is these laws apply to any app that collects the personal information of the residents.
 For example, if your company is based in Asia and you collect the data from a citizen in California, you must still comply with California laws.

 In addition to laws, your app must comply with Google's Developer policies.

 Below are the major guidelines you need to be aware of.

 By agreeing to Google's Developer Distribution Agreement you are promising to protect the "privacy and legal rights of users" when you collect data: